nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

    :local:
    :depth: 2

-The LwM2M Client demonstrates usage of the :term:`Lightweight Machine to Machine (LwM2M)` protocol to connect a Thingy:91 or an nRF9160 DK to an LwM2M server through LTE.
+The LwM2M Client sample demonstrates the usage of the :term:`Lightweight Machine to Machine (LwM2M)` protocol to connect a Thingy:91 or an nRF9160 DK to an LwM2M server through LTE.
-This sample uses the :ref:`lib_lwm2m_client_utils` library.
+To achieve this, the sample uses the Zephyr's :ref:`lwm2m_interface` client and |NCS| :ref:`lib_lwm2m_client_utils` library.
+The former provides a device vendor agnostic client implementation, whereas the latter includes all the Nordic specific bits and pieces.

 The sample also supports a proprietary mechanism to fetch location assistance data from `nRF Cloud`_ by proxying it through the LwM2M server.
 For this, the sample makes use of the :ref:`lib_lwm2m_location_assistance` library.